jfoucher/planck-6502/docs/index.md

 These requirements resulted in a computer based on a backplane and separate boards that plug into it.
 A backplane is a mostly passive board that just interconnects all the cards that provide actual functionality together.

-The [Planck hardware pages](/Hardware) explains more about the functionality that each board provides.
+The [Planck hardware pages](/Hardware) explains more about the functionality of the backplane and of each basic extension boards.

+Of course, you can [design your own expansion boards](/Hardware/make) to make the computer do whatever **you** decide